jzhoubu/MSBD-2018Fall/5002/A3/README.md

 > The part of image processing will take hours to be done.
 I provide all progress log in my notebook, in case you want to take a glance at notebook first.

 0. Glance data and evaluate the performance of pretrained `ResNet`.
 See `1103-GlanceData(NoNeedtoRun).ipynb`
-1. Use imagenet state-of-art model to embed images.
+1. Imagenet state-of-art model is used to embed images.
 See `1103-EmbedImages.ipynb` or `main.py`
-2. Find out the best value of K for cluster.
+2. Number of clusters `K` to be decided.
 See `1104-FindK.ipynb`
-3. Use Keamns to cluster.
+3. K-means is used to cluster.
 See `1104-Cluster.ipynb` or `main.py`